Shipping and discount codes are added at checkout

 All of sudden we came under heavy return fire.
 Panic broke.
 Shells, fired by brigades loyal to Gaddafi, started falling all around us.
 There was also heavy machine-gun fire, so a rebel and I jumped in the back of the truck.
 I was sitting right beneath the grad missile launcher.
 The rebels fired a third missile as they were speeding away and the blast knocked me off.
 I fell on the sand with a thud.

 I heard bullets whizzing through the air and saw them hitting the sand near by while running for my life.
 I was wondering why none of these bullets hit me.
 I rolled down the sand dune and ran back to the gas station, which was still about 500 meters away.
-By the time I got there, all the rebels and journalists had already fled, including the AP team I was with.
+By the time I got there, all the rebels and journalists had already fled, including my driver.

 Meanwhile, according to AP reporter Sebastian Abbot after the injured Gaddafi fighter was transferred to an ambulance, he and Ben decided to go interview him in the hospital in Ajdabiya.
 That's when they realized I wasn't around, so they decided to leave my driver at the gas station.
 On the way to the hospital, they heard shelling and then got a call from my driver saying he had to flee the shelling.
 All of them reunited at the hospital.

 Back to the frontline: while running towards the gas station I briefly looked back only to find Gaddafi's forces, riding their pickup trucks and other military vehicles, firing heavy machine-guns indiscriminately in the direction of the gas station.
-I got this unintentionally recorded on the compact camera, which was dangling from my neck.
+I got this recorded unintentionally on a compact camera dangling from my neck.

 As soon as I reached the gas station, I briefly paused at the door to the mosque just a few meters ahead and started praying and thinking where to hide.
 Then suddenly I thought there might be some rooms at the back as gas stations usually have bathrooms and toilets located behind the main building.
-So I ran behind and found three storerooms, a toilet and a small dark room with a shattered glass door.
+So I ran behind and found three storerooms, a toilet and a small dark room, apparently a kitchen, with a shattered glass door.

 Now it was time to examine the place which was supposed to be my shelter for the rest of the day or may be even days.
 It was a very small room -- 4x6 sq. ft. with a steel kitchen sink and a small window opening towards the storerooms and a huge wall.
 The room was stinking of rotten onion and human excrement in one corner, an empty plastic bottle and two steel plates etc. I found a piece of cloth which I put over the window to make the room even darker and to hinder the view from outside.
 I took my compact camera and started filming the room, briefly.
 I disabled all the alarms and reminders from my mobile phone to ensure there's no noise.
 I replaced my used camera flash cards with blank ones and hid the used ones in my boots.